-In January of 1984, Peter Madsen transferred the property to School-House Condominiums, Inc., and in February of 1984, School-House Condominiums, Inc., converted 490-492 Beacon into forty-three condominium units, the Church Court Condominium.
+On February 28, 1984, School-House Condominiums, Inc., converted 490-492 Beacon into forty-three condominium units, the Church Court Condominium.

 The property was described in the Condominium Master Deed as being composed of two L-shaped structures around a central garden courtyard.
 One L-shaped structure consisting of the original church tower, containing a single unit of six floors plus an observatory, and two of the original church walls, each of which contained a single three-bedroom townhouse unit of three floors.
 The second L-shaped structure, which included 490 Beacon, contained the elevator.
 490 Beacon consisted of seven floors and contained six floor-through units on floors one and three through seven.
 The remaining portion of the structure consisted of seven floors and contained 34 units.

-490 Beacon was designed by Ernest N. Boyden, architect, and built in 1892-1893 by Eugene H. Fay, builder, probably for speculative sale.
-It was one of five contiguous houses (482-484-486-488-490 Beacon).
+490 Beacon was designed by Ernest N. Boyden, architect, and built in 1892-1893 for Eugene Hamilton Fay, for speculative sale, one of five contiguous houses (482-484-486-488-490 Beacon).
 He is shown as the owner on the original building permit applications for 484-490 Beacon, all dated June 11, 1892 (the application for 482 Beacon has not been located).

 Walter Raymond was a travel agent (excursion contractor).
 In 1886, he built the Raymond Hotel in South Pasadena, California, the first major resort hotel in the San Gabriel Valley.
 In burned to the ground in 1895, and a new hotel was built in 1901.